 People with puppies they hope to develop into performance dogs—hunting, herding or other athletic-intensive activities—may be reluctant to castrate their male dogs.
 The sexual hormones generated by the male dog’s testis give him that “male” look, and impact bone, joint and musculature development important for performance.
 Also, some cancers–like prostate cancer–once thought to be preventable through neutering may in fact increase in incidence.
 Studies indicate that large breed dogs that are neutered are at increased risk for bone and spleen cancers.

-Another study of 759 Golden Retrievers at University of California/Davis showed a doubling in the incidence of hip dysplasia in male dogs neutered before their first birthday.
+Another study of 759 Golden Retrievers at the University of California/Davis showed a doubling in the incidence of hip dysplasia in male dogs neutered before their first birthday.
 This early neutering also showed an increase in the occurrence of cranial cruciate ligament tear and lymphosarcoma in males and of cranial cruciate ligament tear in females.
 Older age sterilization was associated with the later development of mast cell tumors and hemangiosarcoma in females.
 Different breeds may have different results, but this information may be helpful in choosing when to time neutering your puppy.

 Myths About Dog Neutering